The Wisdom of the Lotus Sutra[Excerpts from various volumes of The Wisdom of the Lotus Sutra, by Daisaku Ikeda]

 The eternal Buddha of the "Life Span" chapter means all living beings.
 We are all "eternal Buddhas."
 Ordinary people are Buddhas just as they are.

 There are no grades or distinctions among people.
 We are all equal; we are all equally Buddhas.
 The only difference among people has to do with whether, or the extent to which, we realize this in our hearts.
 From the standpoint of Buddhism, that is the only meaningful distinction.

 A Buddha is not someone displaying the thirty-two features or eighty features5.
 Our lives, originally, are the Buddha.
 The universe itself is originally the Buddha.
-The appearance of the sun is a function of passion.
+The appearance of the sun is a function of compassion.
 The illumination of the moon is also compassion, as is the beautiful respiration of green plants and trees.
 The entire universe is a great living entity carrying out activities of compassion from the beginningless past through the eternal future.
 This vast organism of compassion is the eternal Buddha.
 And the life of every being in the Ten Worlds is one with this Buddha of the "Life Span" chapter.
 Faith in the Mystic Law is the key enabling us to "return" to this original life . . .
 The Daishonin clearly states in the "Record of the Orally Transmitted Teachings," "The 'Life Span' chapter reveals the original life of all beings in the Ten Worlds6.
 This chapter is called the essential teaching, or honmon, because it is the gate (Jpn. mon) to the truth of eternity (Jpn. hon)."